containers/containertoolbx.org/doc.md

 #### PKCS #11

-Images SHOULD use the `/etc/pkcs11/modules` directory to configure [PKCS #11](https://en.wikipedia.org/wiki/PKCS_11) modules.
-If the directory is present then it MUST be possible for the containers' `root` user to create a regular file.
+Images SHOULD use the `/etc/pkcs11/modules` directory to configure [PKCS #11](https://en.wikipedia.org/wiki/PKCS_11) modules, and the directory SHOULD be present.
+If the directory is present then it MUST be possible for the containers' `root` user to create a regular file inside it.

 Images SHOULD have the [p11-kit-client.so](https://p11-glue.github.io/p11-glue/p11-kit/manual/p11-kit.html) PKCS #11 module at one of these paths:
 * `/usr/lib/pkcs11/p11-kit-client.so`